 Unfortunately, a few levels later, the button raised, I reraised from the small blind with A-K, he went all-in, and I called.
 He showed me A-A and I was out.
 Even though this trip started tough, I ended up taking 4th place in a €2200 event for €30,000, salvaging the trip.
 For a video blog where I discuss this trip as well as a huge error my opponents made multiple times versus me in the turbo events, check out my video blog about the trip.

-This article initially appeared in CardPlayer Magazine.
-If you learned something in this post, please share it with your friends!
+If you learned something from this post, please share it with your friends!
 Be sure to check back next week for another educational blog post.
 Thanks for reading!